 At the end, they will explain the process for repairing the failed part or resolving the problem.
 If you decide that air conditioning repair is better for you than purchasing an upgraded air conditioning system, the technician will order any parts necessary and plan your next appointment to fix your A/C system.
 Or, if the part required is already handy on their truck, they will begin the air conditioning repair work with your authorization.

 Remember that throughout Austin your system is in good hands with Strand Brothers Service Experts.
-Our service techs are NATE-certified and have been through extensive background checks so you can feel comfortable with the men and women we send into your home.
+Our service techs are ACE-certified and have been through extensive background checks so you can feel comfortable with the men and women we send into your home.
 If you ever come across any questions about your A/C system or what to expect with your air conditioning repair, give us a call around the clock at 512-592-3072 and we’ll be happy to explain the process.